-IS-IS authentication can be enabled for Hello, CSNP, and PSNP packets at specific IS-IS levels (Level-1, Level-2, or Level-1/2).
+IS-IS authentication can be enabled for specific IS-IS PDUs such as Hello, CSNP, and PSNP packets at specific IS-IS levels (Level-1, Level-2, or Level-1/2).
 Enabling authentication on specific IS-IS levels over-rides the global authentication.